-Emily is a member of the Education Committee.
+Committee: Emily is Chair of the Education Committee

-Elizabeth is a member of the Governance Committee.
+Committee: Helen is a member of the Education Committee

-Jeremy is a member of the Finance Committee.
+Committee: Hashem is a member of the Council

-Sarah is a member of our Education Committee.
+Committee: Rupert is a member of the Governance Committee.

 Alex teaches Geography at Eton College where he has been since 2003 and is currently House Master of Jourdelay’s which he took on in 2017.
 He has degrees from Oxford, Nottingham and Cambridge universities.